emmesgit/RSEQREP/README.md

 ### Option 1 (local Ubuntu server):

 * install LTS Ubuntu desktop version 16.04.03 on your machine (http://releases.ubuntu.com/16.04.3/, install from bootable USB)
-* copy/clone the RSEQREP github source code to your Ubuntu machine (git clone https://github.com/emmesgit/RSEQREP.git)
+* copy/clone the RSEQREP github source code to your Ubuntu machine (git clone https://github.com/emmesgit/RSEQREP.git).
+Ensure read write and execute permissions are set for RSEQREP (chmod -R u+rwx RSEQREP).
 * execute our installation shell script to install the software on your own Ubuntu machine (sh RSEQREP/ubuntu/install-software.sh)

 ### Option 2 (RSEQREP AWS AMI):

-* initialize RSEQPRE AMI ((https://aws.amazon.com, AMI ID: RSEQREP (RNA-Seq Reports) v1.0 (ami-e1708b9b))).
+* initialize RSEQREP AMI ((https://aws.amazon.com, AMI ID: RSEQREP (RNA-Seq Reports) v1.0 (ami-e1708b9b))).
 To do this, log into the AWS console, navigate to the EC2 resources.
 Next select AMIs in the navigation pane and select public images.
 Finally search for RSEQREP and launch the AMI.
-* copy/clone the RSEQREP github source code to your Ubuntu machine (git clone https://github.com/emmesgit/RSEQREP.git)
+* copy/clone the RSEQREP github source code to your Ubuntu machine (git clone https://github.com/emmesgit/RSEQREP.git).
+Ensure read write and execute permissions are set for RSEQREP (chmod -R u+rwx RSEQREP).

 ## EXECUTION